telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 ![Capturing Socket.IO traffic](../images/livetraffic/inspectors/socketio-inspectors.png)

-Encoded messages from a **WebSocket** session are automatically decoded (if possible) and presented in human-readable form in the inspector.
+Encoded messages from a **gRPC** session are automatically decoded (if possible) and presented in human-readable form in the inspector.
 Fiddler will try to automatically decode captured **gRPC** sessions through a known decoding mechanism, server reflection (if such is present on the server side), or through a Protobuf file.
 Users can add one or more Protobof files through the **Settings > Protobuf > Decode via .proto file** option.

 [Learn more about capturing gRPC traffic with Fiddler Everywhere here...]({%slug capture-grpc-traffic%})